propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.1.3 - 2025-04-01 =
+* Added support for Avada with a host of Avada Builder property widgets added allowing users to build the property details page
+* Corrected issue with wrong meta key field being referenced for 'Rights and Easements' in material information
+* Security update whereby sanitization has been added to a few shortcode attributes

 = 2.1.2 - 2025-02-26 =
 * Added new map provider option of 'Mapbox' to use Mapbox when outputting maps